emqx/neuron-docs/en_US/project/compile.md

 ## Debugging

-1. Use logs to print relevant debugging information
+1. Use logs to print relevant debugging information.
 2. Because Neuron is a multithreaded asynchronous concurrent program, it is not recommended to use GDB for breakpoint debugging, etc.
 3. Combining libasan runtime memory analysis, most memory issues can be resolved.